bdistin/discord4scratch/README.md

   2. Click **Open Extension URL** and paste `https://guscaplan.github.io/discord4scratch/index.js` then click **Open**.
   3. Visit [The Discord Developers Panel](https://discordapp.com/developers/applications/me) and create an application.
   4. Open that application and click **Create a Bot User** after adding an avatar and customising the name to your liking.
-  5. Click the *click to revial* button next to the **Token:** field and save this for latter.
+  5. Click the *click to reveal* button next to the **Token:** field and save this for latter.
 Never share this code with anyone!

 ### First Project
   1. Add a **When Green Flag Clicked** block, this will start the execution of your program when you click the green flag.